 - Apparently, even if you're "the prettiest girl on the planet", he'll break up with you if you own a DVD of Joe Dirt.

 - Usually, his Al TV fake interviews with music celebrities are Affectionate Parodies with just some light ribbing.
-His Kevin Federline interview, however, is just nine minutes of Al completely ripping into his music, his personal life, and him in general.
+His Kevin Federline interview, however, is nine straight minutes of him genuinely calling the man a terrible musician and a worthless human being.

 - "TMZ" manages to be a Take That to both the website and the bad celebrity behavior that ends up on it.